-Sleep and settling difficulties in children with ASD aren’t always part of having ASD.
+Sleep and settling difficulties in children with autism spectrum disorder (ASD) aren’t always part of having ASD.
 Some sleep problems are behaviour issues you can manage using strategies you’d use for any other child.

 That said, your child with ASD might have difficulty understanding what you want her to do, and accepting any changes that you make.
 Dealing with your child’s sleep difficulties might need lots of time and patience on your part.

-You can also try the following strategies for managing settling and night-waking difficulties:
+Here are some strategies for managing settling and night-waking difficulties.

 - Develop a positive bedtime routine you can use wherever you and your child happen to be.

 - Set a regular, age-appropriate bedtime for your child.
 It should be when you know your child will be sleepy, but not overtired.
 Many parents of children with ASD say that regular bedtimes and wake times are helpful for dealing with sleep problems.